dcdpr/did-btcr2/chapters/Index.md

 publication of DID Updates through that address.
 However, this has no effect on other Beacons.

-In no case is it possible for an aggregation participant to compromise the DID document itself.
+In no case is it possible for an aggregation participant other than the DID controller to compromise the DID document itself.
 All DID updates remain cryptographically secured.
-Compromising the DID document requires compromising the Controller's key
-store: a threat which is already the primary attach vector for compromising DIDs.
+Compromising the DID document requires compromising the Controller's key store: a threat which is already the primary attack vector for compromising DIDs.
 No new threats to DID document provenance are created by aggregation.

+---

 ## CRUD Operations